 A Staffing and Remuneration Committee oversees and monitors the remuneration systems put in place for the Commission, including the annual pay remits, as well as senior appointments.
 The staffing and remuneration committee is a committee of the Commission.
-The members of the staffing and remuneration committee are the Board of Commissioners chaired by the Chair of the Land Commission.
-The Committee met three times during the 2020-21 year.
+The members of the Staffing and Remuneration Committee are the Board of Commissioners chaired by the Chair of the Land Commission.
+The Committee met three times during the 2021-22 year.

-Staffing and Remuneration Committee Members during 2020-21
+Staffing and Remuneration Committee Members during 2021-22

-Committee Member Committee Position Attendance at Committee Meetings during 2020-21
+Committee Member Committee Position Attendance at Committee Meetings during 2021-22

 Andrew Thin Chair 3/3

 Megan MacInnes Commissioner 3/3

-Professor David Adams Commissioner 3/3
+Professor David Adams Commissioner 1/3

-Dr Bob McIntosh Tenant Farming Commissioner 3/3
+Dr Bob McIntosh Tenant Farming Commissioner 2/3

 Dr Sally Reynolds Commissioner 3/3

 Lorne MacLeod Commissioner 3/3

-Senior Management Team 2020-21
+Senior Management Team 2021-22

-- Hamish Trench (Chief Executive and Accountable Officer) - Shona Glenn (Head of Policy and Research) - Sarah Allen (Head of Tenant Farming) member of Senior Management Team to 03/02/21 - Posy MacRae (Head of Communications and Corporate Services) - Emma Cooper (Head of Land Rights and Responsibilities).
+- Hamish Trench (Chief Executive and Accountable Officer) - Shona Glenn (Head of Policy and Research) member of Senior Management Team to 14/01/22 - Posy MacRae (Head of Communications and Corporate Services) - Emma Cooper (Head of Land Rights and Responsibilities).

-More information on the Senior Management Team can be found on page 19.
+More information on the Senior Management Team can be found on page 21.

 The Senior Management Team meets regularly to co-ordinate operational management.
-The Senior Management Team consists of the Chief Executive and the heads of service.
 The Senior Management Team is committed to high standards of corporate governance and provides the leadership, strategic oversight and the control environment required to deliver the Scottish Land Commission's key aims.